 E. Director of the Maryland Department of Labor Office of Human Resources

 The Director of the Office of Human Resources carries out relevant merit system provisions; assists in the preparation and implementation of settlement agreements; and compiles requested personnel related data with regard to the complaints filed with EEOC, MCHR or other fair employment agencies.

 F. Local Office EO/504 Designees

-In local offices, EO/504 Designees are responsible for processing complaints of alleged discrimination that are received by and are within the jurisdiction of their DLLR office (except sexual harassment complaints filed by DLLR employees) and for appropriately referring those that are outside of the Department's jurisdiction.
+In local offices, EO/504 Designees are responsible for processing complaints of alleged discrimination that are received by and are within the jurisdiction of their Maryland Department of Labor office (except sexual harassment complaints filed by Maryland Department of Labor employees) and for appropriately referring those that are outside of the Department's jurisdiction.